CommunityToolkit/Windows/components/Behaviors/samples/Headers/HeaderBehaviors.md

 They use composition animations to allow the visual of an element of a scrolling viewport to be manipulated for various effects.

+> [!WARNING]
+> Due to the use of the composition APIs, these behaviors aren't supported on Uno Platform.

 To use the behavior, place it on the _element in the header to be manipulated_.

 > [!NOTE]